 An example might be using environmentally friendly insulation such as cotton or straw rather than more traditional fibreglass, or installing solar panels on the outside to help take care of energy requirements – shipping containers are the ideal shape for a solar panel.
 Of course, ideas which help to save water and energy in more conventional homes also apply in storage containers, so eco-appliances and simple switches from baths to showers can also make a huge difference.
 This means that storage container structures retain eco-benefits associated with other buildings, whilst adding a whole host of their own into the mix.

-You don’t have to start from scratch to reap many of these benefits – simply hiring a portable office is probably the easiest way to reduce the wastage and high energy requirements associated with setting up a permanent structure and help boost your eco-credentials!
+You don’t have to start from scratch to reap many of these benefits – simply hiring portable storage containers to use as an office is probably the easiest way to reduce the wastage and high energy requirements associated with setting up a permanent structure and help boost your eco-credentials!
 If you’re interested in learning more about the options then you can contact us today by calling 020 8459 6972; we’re more than happy to discuss all of the options with you!